Resources for Graduate Students

 - As the position carries no stipend, students selected for the program are encouraged to apply to grants or fellowships to help finance their year in Paris.
 They may also request a teaching assistantship from the French Ministry of Education.
 This position provides a monthly stipend in exchange for teaching English conversation.

-- The exchange program with the ENS is open to all Boston College graduate students, although priority will be granted to students in Romance Languages and Literatures, and in general to those who can demonstrate that they intend to make the most out of this intellectual and academic experience.
-Students wishing to be considered this program are invited to send a statement of interest to Franco Mormando, Coordinator of the Program by December 15 for the following academic year.
+- The exchange program with the ENS is open to all Boston College graduate students with an excellent command of French, although priority will be granted to students in Romance Languages and Literatures, and in general to those who can demonstrate that they intend to make the most out of this intellectual and academic experience.
+Students wishing to be considered this program are invited to send a statement of interest to Professor Franco Mormando, Coordinator of the Program by December 15 for the following academic year.
+For further information and before submitting one's statement of interest, please read the ENS Orientation Guide for Foreign Students and the description of the exchange prepared by a BC alumna of the program.

 - Thanks to a special formal arrangement with the government of the region of Lombardy, Italy, Boston College is pleased to be able to send each year one student to work as English-language assistant in the schools of the towns and cities of the region (excluding Milan).
 The program is open to both undergraduate and graduate students.
 Students who apply must first secure nomination from the Italian section of the Department of Romance Languages and Literatures.